EkispertWebService/guide-book/docs/detail.md

 ```

 {% hint %}
-You can use some useful Web browser's extensions to make JSON easy and the eyes.
+You can use some useful Web browser's extensions to make JSON easy on the eyes.
 Note: [Extentions](/docs/extension.md)

 ![img](/img/10.png)